Halocrea/infinite-obs-player-detect/README.md

 # Halo Infinite Observer's player detection

+An app to use with Halo Infinite's Observer mode, to automatically detect and output the username and team of the current PoV.

+## Pre-requisite(s)

 The program expects the input to be a camera and to be 1080p.

 ## Download & Usage